 Mycotoxins exert toxic effects mainly on the gastrointestinal tract, liver, and kidneys and can accumulate in some tissues but also in the eggs.
-Mycotoxin contamination in breeding birds rations does not always lead to visible symptoms, such as when trichothecenes cause oral lesions.
+Mycotoxin contamination in breeder hens rations does not always lead to visible symptoms, such as when trichothecenes cause oral lesions.
 However, it may influence productivity, egg quality, hatchery performance, as well as chick quality and immunity.
 Mycotoxin risk management is thus an essential part of managing breeder hens.
+Mycotoxins can negatively affect eggshell quality and, as a consequence, embryonic mortality.